dicodiaz/math-magicians/README.md

 - Make simple calculations.
 - Read a random math-related quote.

+It exposes the Calculator component for any other project to consume using Module Federation.

 This application is built with React and Bootstrap.

 ## Mobile